-21 dead as Cholera ravages Delta communities
+21 dead as cholera ravages Delta communities

 From Paul Osuyi, Asaba

-Majority of the dead casualties were said to have breathed their last before getting to the hospital.
+Majority of the casualties were said to have died before getting to the hospital.

-Our correspondent learnt that over 200 persons especially children, have already be infected with the disease.
+Daily Sun learnt that over 200 persons, especially children, have already be infected with the disease.

 Tuomo, Tamigbe and Gberegolor are said to be worst hit communities in Bomadi Local Government Area.

-Locals attributed the cause of the disease to polluted water from the Forcados River or wells, as those who could afford sachet water resort to the untreated water sources.
+Locals attributed the cause of the disease to polluted water from the Forcados River or wells.

 “Here in Bomadi, we drink from this river that is the only source of water.
 You can see how dirty the river is.